Components

 - Distance (closest to furthest)

 - Keep sort option labels consistent across mobile and desktop.
-For example, if mobile uses Date filled (newest to oldest), desktop should use the same wording—not something different like Fill date (newest to oldest).
+If mobile uses Date filled (newest to oldest), desktop should use the same wording.

 Additional guidance